tevang/tutorials/create_alternative_protonations/README.md

 The doubly protonated catalytic dyad does not exist.
 In general, the acid driven catalysis requires that one of the members of the ASP dyad is ionized in order to activate the water molecule for the nucleophilic attack, while the second member needs to be protonated in order to enhance the electrophilic nature of the substrate carbonyl group.

+To deactivate the `ete3` conda virtual environment and switch to your default:
+`source deactivate ete3`